 “I know that some of you reading this are convinced humans are a myth, but I am here to state that they do actually exist”

-Paperback edition of the new novel from the author of The Radleys, the TV Book Club hit of 2011
+The fantastic new novel from the author of The Radleys, the TV Book Club hit of 2011

 THERE’S NO PLACE LIKE HOME.

 OR IS THERE?